Yes, kratom has a high chance of interacting negatively with alprazolam.

 Suggested Reading: Can You Overdose on Kratom?

 Kratom is generally well-tolerated and doesn’t produce a lot of side effects.
-There is a heightened risk when you take more than the suggested dose, however.
+However, there is a heightened risk when you take more than the suggested dose.

 Common side effects of kratom include: